JarbasHiveMind/hivemind-audio-binary-protocol/README.md

   - Binary data is also encrypted
   - WakeWord, VAD, TTS and STT run on `hivemind-listener`
   - [hivemind-mic-satellite](https://github.com/JarbasHiveMind/hivemind-mic-satellite) only runs a microphone and a VAD plugin
-- provides a STT service via messagebus (accepts b64 encoded audio)
+- provides a STT service via [hivemind-websocket-client](https://github.com/JarbasHiveMind/hivemind-websocket-client) (accepts b64 encoded audio)
-- provides a TTS service via messagebus (returns b64 encoded audio)
+- provides a TTS service via [hivemind-websocket-client](https://github.com/JarbasHiveMind/hivemind-websocket-client) (returns b64 encoded audio)

 running TTS/STT via hivemind has the advantage of access control, ie, requires an access key to use the plugins vs the non-authenticated server plugins